skhanal5/clip-farmer/README.md

 # clip-farmer
-Automating the process of selecting, editing, and producing short-form content from existing media sources
+A cli tool that simplifies the process of selecting, editing, and producing short-form content from existing media sources

 ## Disclaimer
 This project is intended for educational purposes only.
 The author(s) of this project are not liable for any misuse or damage that may arise from the use of this project.
 Users of this project are responsible for ensuring that their use complies with all applicable laws, terms of service, and policies of third-party services.